stuartlynn/data-and-lab/_posts/2017-07-18-SFCrime_blocks.md

   });

 </script>
-Data provided "as is", no warranties.

- Incidents of robberies, drugs/narcotics possession or sale, vehicle theft, and vandalism for July 1 to December 31, 2012.
-Sources: 2010 Census
+Population and incidents of robberies, drugs/narcotics possession or sale, vehicle theft, and vandalism for July 1 to December 31, 2012, aggregated to 2010 block groups.
+Sources: 2010 Census (population) and ["Crime Incidents from 1 Jan 2003", City of San Francisco Open Data Portal](https://data.sfgov.org/Public-Safety/Map-Crime-Incidents-from-1-Jan-2003/gxxq-x39z) (crimes).
- San Francisco Police Department Crime Incident Reporting System

- Type = polygon shape file

- Observations = 579
+* Observations = 579

- Variables = 15
+* Variables = 15

- Year = 2010-2012

- Spatial resolution = medium

- Topic = crime

- Type of sample data = census/open data

- Rates
+* Years = 2010 and 2012

 |Variable|Description|Source
 |---|---|---|